slackapi/java-slack-sdk/docs/content/guides/supported-web-frameworks.md

 }
 ```

-If you have a certain reason to continue using Spring Boot 2 series, the build settings can be as below instead:
+If you have a certain reason to continue using Spring Boot 2 series, the build settings are below:

 ```groovy
 plugins {